Success functions in large contests: Applications

 When agents are risk neutral, finding the optimal $k$ boils down to finding the maximum of the hazard ratio $\frac{f}{1-F}$.
-Indeed, the right-hand side of (\ref{eqn-FOC}) in this case is given by $f(F^{-1}(1-k))\frac{B}{k}$, which after a change of variable $s=F^{-1}(1-k)$ becomes $\frac{Bf(s)}{1-F(s)}$.
+Indeed, the right-hand side of (\ref{eqn-FOC}) in this case is given by $f(F^{-1}(1-k))\frac{1}{k}$, which after a change of variable $s=F^{-1}(1-k)$ becomes $\frac{f(s)}{1-F(s)}$.
 Thus, $e^*(k_1)>e^*(k_2)$ if and only if the hazard ratio $\frac{f}{1-F}$ is larger at the point $F^{-1}(1-k_1)$ than at the point $F^{-1}(1-k_2)$.
 In particular, if $F$ has an increasing hazard ratio, as is the case for the normal distribution, then $e^*(k)$ is decreasing in $k$ so reducing the fraction of winners increases equilibrium effort.
 But if the hazard ratio is maximized at some finite $s$, e.g.\ in the family of Student's $t$ distributions, then there would be an interior optimal $k\in (0,0.5)$.
-Figure \ref{figure-optimal-k} illustrates this for several distributions.
+Figure \ref{figure-optimal-k} illustrates this for several distributions. \citet[Proposition 2]{drugov2020tournament} obtain a similar result with finitely many agents: When the hazard ratio is increasing, a winner-take-all tournament is optimal, and when it is decreasing it is optimal to spread the budget evenly among all players except the one who ranked last.